 Option 2: How to sell t-shirts via drop-ship using a print-on-demand (POD) t-shirt printer

 If you want to build a brand around your t-shirt business, you really need your own online store so you can fully communicate your brand to buyers.
 Unlike Option 1, an online store gives you full control over how you present and sell your tees, so you can really build an identity.
 Plus you can do things like add a blog, grow an email list for marketing new tees to buyers, open a Facebook store, and even sell through other social channels.

 Best of all, you don’t have to print and ship t-shirts yourself.
-Instead, you’ll use a print-on-demand (POD) vendor who integrates with your online store to print and drop-ship orders for you.
+Instead, you’ll use a print-on-demand (POD) vendor, like Printful, which integrates with your online store to print and drop-ship orders for you.
 Setting up this solution is a bit more involved than what we covered above in Option 1, but we’ll walk through the details below.